mentalsmash/uno/README.md

      $(id -u):$(id -g)
    ```

+### Agent Deployment

-3. Deploy a cell agent package on the target host:
+Deploy a cell agent package on the target host by mounting the package onto
+a container, along with a directory where to extract it:

    ```sh
    mkdir -p my-uvn/cell1